 Melissa earned a BS in Physical Therapy from Stony Brook University in 1994 and has spent more than 20 years in a variety professional roles, which include co-owing and managing a private physical therapy practice.
 Melissa holds certification in functional manual therapy (CFMT) and has focused her continuing education on manual orthopedic care of the spine.
-Melissa completed the Manual Lymph Drainage and Complete Decongestive Therapy (CDT) Training Program from Norton School of Lymphatics in 2015 and has been treating patients at St. Charles Hospital’s Lymphedema Care Center since 2017.Raymond Nelson
+Melissa completed the Manual Lymph Drainage and Complete Decongestive Therapy (CDT) Training Program from Norton School of Lymphatics in 2015 and has been treating patients at St. Charles Hospital’s Lymphedema Care Center since 2017.Kim Pena

 Coordinator, Vestibular Rehabilitation